How To Start A Medical Courier Service

 When Homecare Medical approached us at SmartRoutes (more on that below!), they were keen to stress that they needed a solution that would make the medical equipment delivery business watertight.
 This meant that drivers could see their route before they started, easily and accurately log missed delivery, delayed and missed deliveries at the touch of a screen.
 It also meant that drivers would have detailed notes on every delivery to cater for the needs of each patient that they encountered and enabled them to provide the required level of service.

-Giving drivers an easy to use delivery driver app is central to ensuring that their working lives are made as easy a possible.
+Giving drivers an easy to use medical courier driver app is central to ensuring that their working lives are made as easy a possible.
 Other small perks such as good uniforms, free water and fruit and generous performance bonuses are all advisable as standard for a courier business that wants to retain drivers.

 You may also want to consider candidates that might not necessarily have driving experience but make up for it with expertise in pharmaceutical or medical device industries.
 The switch of profession can ensure that some of the bad habits of long-term drivers can be avoided, and the experience in the industry can be harder to teach than the driving itself.
 Furthermore, they may also have some of the prerequisite training and clearances that can take months to attain for drivers that have never worked in the medical space.